John Moore (British Army officer)

-After the war General Sarrazin wrote a French history of the battle, which nonetheless may have been written in light of subsequent events, stating that "Whatever Bonaparte may assert, Soult was most certainly repulsed at Corunna; and the British gained a defensive victory, though dearly purchased with the loss of their brave general Moore, who was alike distinguished for his private virtues, and his military talents."

 Early years

-John Moore was born in Glasgow, the son of John Moore, a doctor and writer, and the older brother of Admiral Sir Graham Moore.
-He attended Glasgow High School, but at the age of 11 joined his father and Douglas, the young 16-year-old 8th Duke of Hamilton (1756–1799), his father's pupil, on a grand tour of France, Italy and Germany.
+John Moore was born in Glasgow, the son of John Moore, a physician and writer, and the older brother of Admiral Sir Graham Moore.
+He attended Glasgow High School, but at the age of 11 joined his father and Douglas, the young 16-year-old 8th Duke of Hamilton (1756–1799), his father's pupil, on a Grand Tour of France, Italy and Germany.
 This included a two-year stay in Geneva, where Moore's education continued.

-Military and political career 1776–1798
+Military and political career, 1776–1798

 He joined the British Army in 1776 as an ensign in the 51st Regiment of Foot then based in Menorca.
 He first saw action in 1778 during the American War of Independence as a lieutenant in the 82nd Regiment of Foot, which was raised in Lanarkshire for service in North America by the 8th Duke of Hamilton.
 From 1779 to 1781 he was garrisoned at Halifax, Nova Scotia.
 In 1779, he distinguished himself in action during the Penobscot Expedition in present-day Maine, when a small British detachment held off a much larger American force until reinforcements arrived.

-After the war, in 1783, he returned to Britain and in 1784 was elected to Parliament as the Member for Lanark Burghs, a seat he held until 1790.
+After the war, in 1783, he returned to Britain and in 1784 was elected to the Parliament of Great Britain as the Whig member for Lanark Burghs, a seat he held until 1790.

-In 1787, he was made Major and joined the 60th briefly before returning to the 51st.
-In 1791 his unit was assigned to the Mediterranean and he was involved in campaigning in the invasion of Corsica and was wounded at Calvi.
+In 1787 he was made Major and joined the 60th briefly before returning to the 51st.
+In 1791 his unit was assigned to the Mediterranean and he was involved in campaigning in the invasion of Corsica in 1794 during the War of the First Coalition and was wounded at Calvi.
 He was given a Colonelcy and became Adjutant-General to Sir Charles Stuart.

 Friction between Moore and the new British viceroy of Corsica led to his recall and posting to the West Indies under Sir Ralph Abercromby in 1796.
-Moore played a leading role in the British recapture of Saint Lucia, which at the time was under the nominal control of the French as a result of a successful invasion by French Republican administrator Victor Hugues.
+Moore played a leading role in the British recapture of Saint Lucia, which at the time was under the nominal control of the French as a result of a successful invasion by the French Republican administrator Victor Hugues.
 During the campaign, Moore retook Fort Charlotte with the 27th Inniskilling Fusiliers after two days of bitter fighting.
-The regiment was honoured for their actions in capturing the fort by having their regimental colour displayed on the flagstaff of the captured fortress at Morne Fortune for an hour, before being hauled down and replaced by the British flag.
-Upon the capture of the fort, Abercromby departed the island, placing Moore in charge of the British garrison.
-Moore remained at this post until falling with yellow fever, upon which he was repatriated to Britain.
+The regiment were honoured for their actions in capturing the fort by having their regimental colour displayed on the flagstaff of the captured fortress at Morne Fortune for an hour, before being replaced by the British flag.
+Upon the capture of the fort, Abercromby departed the island, placing Moore in charge of the garrison.
+Moore remained at this post until falling ill with yellow fever, upon which he was repatriated to Britain.